-By way of studio projects, students learn to visualize ideas, to communicate them to others, and to refine their skills in freehand sketching, computer-aided design, and model making.
-Assignments are a balance of conceptual aspects and practical techniques.
-Typical projects include electronics, toys, furniture, sports equipment, and packaging.
+To support integrated innovation, the Industrial Design program at ASU teaches both traditional and cutting-edge design skills and knowledge, including a strong visual acumen; technological aptitude; a practical knowledge of manufacturing, sustainability, and ergonomics; critical comprehension of design history; and a clear understanding of how to identify, evaluate, and respond to the physical and psychological needs of users.
+By way of studio projects, students learn to research problems and opportunities; visualize and communicate ideas; and to refine their skills in freehand sketching, computer-aided design, and model simulation.
+Assignments are a balance of conceptual challenges and practical techniques.
+Typical design projects (some of which are conducted with external partners) feature product planning and user experience along with exercises dealing with the design of electronic devices, housewares, sports equipment, and packaging.
 Focus is placed on the role of the industrial designer as a member of a team.
-Third-year students perform internships in a corporation or in a consulting design agency.
+Third-year students perform internships in either a corporation or a consulting firm.
+The program also has very close ties with the Industrial Designers Society of America.